-Korean hot noodles, also known as bibim noodles, are incredibly versatile and customizable, making it a favorite among those who love to experiment with flavors and textures.
+Korean hot noodles, also known as bibim noodles, are incredibly versatile and customizable, making them a favorite among those who love to experiment with flavors and textures.

-- Adaptable: This recipe uses traditional korean ingredients but can easily be switch up to fit your dietary needs, whether you’re looking to make it low-carb, meat free, dairy free.
-Switch up the noodles, try glass noodles, udon noodles, rice noodles or any instant noodle that you like.
-Also adjust the spice level to your families needs.
+- Adaptable: This recipe uses traditional Korean ingredients but can easily be switched up to fit your dietary needs, whether you’re looking to make it low-carb, meat-free, or dairy-free.
+Switch up the noodles, try glass noodles, udon noodles, rice noodles, or any instant noodle that you like.
+Also, adjust the spice level to your family’s needs.
 If they love spicy food add more heat if they only like spicy add less.

-- Makes Great Leftovers: This Korean noodle bowl is perfect for meal prep and can are great as leftovers for lunch or dinner.
+- Makes Great Leftovers: This Korean noodle bowl is perfect for meal prep and can be great as leftovers for lunch or dinner.

 - Swiss Steak: We use thinly sliced Swiss steak in this recipe, but you can also different types of beef such as flank steak, ribeye, or tri-tip.

-- Ramen: We recommend using beef flavored ramen for this Korean spicy noodles recipe, but you can use whichever variety of ramen your prefer.
+- Ramen: We recommend using beef-flavored ramen for this Korean spicy noodles recipe, but you can use whichever variety of ramen you prefer.
 You could also use different noodles such as shirataki noodles.

 See my recipe card below for a complete list of the ingredients with measurements.